viamrobotics/docs/docs/manage/troubleshoot/teleoperate/custom-interface.md

 prev: "/manage/troubleshoot/alert/"
 ---

-You can remotely operate any configured machine and visualiza and aggregate its data using a custom control interface by creating a teleop workspace.
+You can remotely operate any configured machine and visualize and aggregate its data using a custom control interface by creating a teleop workspace.

 ### Prerequisites